dansmyers/IntroToCS/Notes/30-Unsigned_Integers.md

 ## Binary Arithmetic

-Add binary numbers the same way you add decimal numbers, with the slight complication that sums bigger than 1 require the carry of a 1 to the next column:
+Add binary numbers the same way you add decimal numbers, with the complication that sums bigger than 1 require the carry of a 1 to the next column:

 ```
           1 <---- carrry